 Not everyone can afford to pay all at once for cremation services.
-This is true whether you’re preplanning or if your family is dealing with an at-need requirement.
-By planning ahead, you can work with Neptune Society to prepay for your cremation in monthly installments that work with your lifestyle and budget.
+This is true whether you’re preplanning or if your family is making arrangements at the time of death.
+By planning ahead, you can work with Neptune Society to prepay for your cremation in monthly installments that fit your lifestyle and budget.

 Insurance and Benefits Options

 While you’re thinking about end-of-life concerns, you may want to consider insurance.
 There are several insurance options that can help reduce the expense of any type of final arrangement, including cremation.

 Life insurance is a policy that you pay for, and the benefit amount pays out upon your death to the beneficiary that you choose.
 Some important things to note about life insurance include:

 - It is typically a payable-upon-death benefit.
 This means that your beneficiary doesn’t have to wait for a will to be read or the estate to adjudicate through the court system.
 This is important, because if you are using life insurance to help remove some of the financial burden of final arrangements from your family, then you probably want to ensure that money is accessible as soon as possible.
 Estate execution can take months or even years; life insurance policies can pay out much faster.